Controllability: Output controllability

-has full row rank (i.e. rank m) if and only if the system is output controllable.
+has full row rank (i.e. rank m) if and only if the system is output controllable..
+Under certain conditions, the output controllability and the functional observability of a system are mathematically dual problems.

 Controllability under input constraints

 In systems with limited control authority, it is often no longer possible to move any initial state to any final state inside the controllable subspace.
 This phenomenon is caused by constraints on the input that could be inherent to the system (e.g. due to saturating actuator) or imposed on the system for other reasons (e.g. due to safety-related concerns).
 The controllability of systems with input and state constraints is studied in the context of reachability and viability theory.

 Controllability in the behavioral framework

 In the so-called behavioral system theoretic approach due to Willems (see people in systems and control), models considered do not directly define an input-output structure.
 In this framework systems are described by admissible trajectories of a collection of variables, some of which might be interpreted as inputs or outputs.

 A system is then defined to be controllable in this setting, if any past part of a behavior (trajectory of the external variables) can be concatenated with any future trajectory of the behavior in such a way that the concatenation is contained in the behavior, i.e. is part of the admissible system behavior.